-If you struggle with opioid use disorder, methadone maintenance under the supervision of a professional Opioid Treatment Program is one of the most effective ways to fight addiction.
+If you are experiencing difficulties with opioid use disorder, receiving methadone maintenance treatment supervised by a professional in an opioid treatment program (OTP) is a highly effective way to help combat addiction.
 Although this medication is safe when taken as prescribed, some patients experience a few side effects, especially when first starting their medication-assisted treatment (MAT) program.

 In the early days of methadone treatment, you may feel tiredness and somnolence.
 This strong desire to fall asleep eventually fades, and you should feel relatively normal once you and your doctor find your proper daily dosage.
 In the meantime, here are five things to do if you’re feeling tired after your methadone treatments:

 Taking a quick nap can help you feel a lot better if you’re struggling with methadone-related tiredness.
 To get the most from your nap, here are a few tips:

 - Keep it short: Aim to nap for about 15 minutes, or you may face more grogginess afterward.

 - Nap in the early afternoon: Napping after 3 p.m. may interfere with your nighttime slumber.

 - Create an optimal environment: Find a dark, quiet, and comfortable place with few distractions.